 The YuMi Deadly Centre's vision is Growing community through education.
 This is illustrated by our leaf motif, developed by Blacklines to depict learning, empowerment, and growth within country/community.
 The three key elements are the individual (represented by the inner seed), the community (represented by the leaf), and the journey/pathway of learning (represented by the curved line which winds around and up through the leaf).
 Thus, the motif represents a journey from a small beginning (seed) to walking through a wide land, as an act of growth.

-The YuMi Deadly Centre is dedicated to enhancing the learning of Indigenous and non-Indigenous children, young people and adults to improve their opportunities for further education, training and employment, and to equip them for lifelong learning.
+The YuMi Deadly Centre is dedicated to enhancing the learning of all students to improve their opportunities for further education, training and employment, and to equip them for lifelong learning.

 Specifically, YDC's aims are to:

 - facilitate whole school change that builds pride and positive identity, emphasises high expectations, and strengthens relationships with community

 - train and support school staff to teach effectively